REASONS WHY RAPESEED OIL IS HEALTHY!

 Rapeseed germ oil is one of the few vegetable oils that contains omega 3 fatty acids which are normally difficult for us to obtain, and which the body cannot generate by itself.

 Cold-pressed rapeseed germ oil contains only six percent of the ‘hazardous’ saturated fatty acids.
-In comparison, olive oil contains twice as much saturated fat. *See more at the bottom of this page.
+In comparison, olive oil contains twice as much saturated fat*.

 The composition of fatty acids in rapeseed oil